lucasreinaldi/javascript-compass-landingpage/README.md

 <h2>Travel Agency Landing Page</h2>
-<p>build using less and compass as stylesheets frameworks and pure js to complexes animations<p>
+<p>created using less and compass as stylesheets frameworks and pure js to animations<p>

 ### About the repo: